racineda/data-science-career-track/README.md

 Repository for the Springboard Data Science Career Track

-## File Description:
+## Folder Descriptions:

-### david-racine_json_exercise.ipynb:
+### * data-wrangling-json/:
   A mini data wrangling project consisting of manulipating a JSON data set.

+  Contains:
+    * david-racine-json-exercise.ipynb
+      * The iPython notebook associated with the project.
+    * data/world_bank_projects.json
+      * The JSON data set used as the source data for the project.